selenaqian/moono/doc/plan/usecases/USE_CASES.md

         - involves update of backend information about what cards the player holds
         - requires update to frontend displaying number of cards in the hand and adding the new card to the human player's visual hand display
-    2. Play a standard card (must match color/number)
+    2. Play a standard card (must match suit/number)
         - human player check for click on desired card, AI player randomly choose a valid card
         - also needs to check for card validity and throw exception if invalid
         - update the discard pile with the new top card - both in front and backend
         - update hands and view of them accordingly
     3. Play a special card - skip, reverse, draw 2, draw 4 wild cards, etc.
         - similar to playing a standard card but affects gameplay differently by changing which player goes next
-    4. Play a wild card - change color of play
+    4. Play a wild card - change suit of play
-      - similar to playing a standard card but also changes color with no option for number matching
+      - similar to playing a standard card but also changes suit with no option for number matching
 2. Choose card design theme - e.g. Duke theme, space theme
     - create view of cards with the particular theme
 3. Choose rules - e.g. when unable to play, draw 1 card and play if possible vs. draw until can play a card vs. immediately lose